ACA Reporting Software That Anticipates

 The 2023 Affordability Safe Harbor rate is 9.12%.

 Viventium is dedicated to keeping you informed of the latest payroll developments and assisting you with understanding the ever-increasing

 government regulations.
 This information is not intended as tax or legal advice.
 We encourage our readers to consult their tax and law advisors.

-How The Affordable Care Act Applies to You in 2019
+Does the Affordable Care Act Affect You in 2023?

 Employers who fail to offer health coverage and file Forms 1094-C and 1095-C may be subject to IRS penalties.